 Teaching English in Taiwan was my first experience of teaching English overseas, and is a country which I've returned to many times.
-It's an easy country to live in, and I think, a good one.
-However, the drop in the birth rate here, combined with more teachers looking for work, makes the employment situation more difficult than it used to be.
+It's a good country to live in, and a good place to learn Chinese.
+Although not as easy as it has been in the past, it is still possible to find work teaching English fairly quickly, and - depending on your lifestyle - to save money.

 If you approach your job search seriously, your chances of finding a TEFL job in Taiwan are good.
-There is work, especially if you are prepared to live outside of Taipei.
-Many language schools simply can't offer a lot of hours, and some teachers take a second job [which is legal] to save money.
+Some language schools offer full-time hours, others simply can't offer a lot of hours, and some teachers take a second job [which is legal] to save money.
 Having a regular job and finding privates is another alternative, and can pay well.
 It just takes time to build up a network of private students.

 Having TEFL experience helps, as does experience teaching English, especially to children, although new teachers can still find work here.